 This policy formalises how to communicate within an organisation using all available channels provided in a company.
 This policy covers mediums like emails, blogs, social media and chats.

-Identity-based policies – Identity based policies allow permissions to an identity, users, groups to which users belong to and roles they carry out.
+Identity-based policies – Identity based policies allow permissions to an identity, users, groups to which users belong and roles they carry out.

 Resource-based policies – Resource-based policies allow permissions to principal entities that are defined in a policy.
 Principles can share the same account as the resource or it may be in other accounts.